About this document

 If a NAB staff member is unable to provide you with a financial service or a financial product that you are interested in or is in your best interests, the staff member will refer you to another staff member who may be able to assist you.

-As an integrated financial services provider, NAB also provides financial planning services.
-If you require these services you will be referred to an appropriate person in NAB who will provide you with a separate FSG relating to the financial services that they may provide.
+If you let us know that you require this, we may refer you to an appropriate person within JBWere or IOOF who will provide you with separate FSGs relating to the financial services that they may provide.